znibb/dotfiles/README.md

 # Dotfiles

 ## Fresh Arch PC install
+### Pre archinstall
+1. `iwctl`, to enter iwctl prompt
+2. `device list`, to list devices
+3. `device NAME set-property Powered on` (if NAME isn't already powered on)
+4. `station NAME scan`, to scan for networks
+5. `station NAME get-networks`, to show available networks
+6. `station NAME connect SSID`, to connect to SSID (input password when prompted)
+7. `ip a`, to chat that you have an assigned ip

 ### Archinstall
 1. Locale -> Keyboard layout: sv-latin1
 2. Mirror -> Mirror region: Sweden
 3. Disk partitioning -> Partitioning: Whatever suits your fancy
+4. Bootloader: Grub
-4. Root password: Make sure to set it
+5. Root password: Make sure to set it
-5. User account: Create one for yourself but do **not** make it a SuperUser (we want to handle this through the sudo group instead)
+6. User account: Create one for yourself but do **not** make it a SuperUser (we want to handle this through the sudo group instead)
-6. Profile:
+7. Profile:
    1. Type -> Desktop: Your DE of preference (prefer `polkit` over `seatd`)
    2. Graphics driver: Adjust for your hardware
    3. Greeter: Personal preference, will assume `lightdm-slick-greeter`
-7. Audio: Pipewire
+8. Audio: Pipewire
-8. Network: `Copy ISO network configuration to installation` (assuming you have your desired connectivity at time of setup)
+9. Network: `Copy ISO network configuration to installation` (assuming you have your desired connectivity at time of setup)
-9. Additional packages: `git ansible vim`
+10. Additional packages: `git ansible vim`
-10. Timezone: `Europe/Berlin`
+11. Timezone: `Europe/Berlin`
-11. Install
+12. Install

 After the install finishes agree to enter chroot and add your personal user account to `sudo` group and allow members of that group to use the sudo command:
 1. Create sudo (system) group: `groupadd --system sudo`